Roger-Franco/projetos/booking-back-end/api/install.md

 6: Node MongoDB Authentication (Login / Register);
 7: How to Use JWT with Cookie in Node.js;
 8: Node.js JWT Role-Based Authorization Verification;
+9: Node MongoDB Model Relations;

 <!-- ================= -->

-01:13:54 Node MongoDB Model Relations
 01:25:28 Installing React App
 01:27:44 Node MongoDB How to get Count of Documents 01:32:33 How to Fetch Data using a Custom Hook